Computation of the steady state and dimensionality reduction

 • args_hh_prob: Vector of arguments to the household problem

-• Wb, Wk: guess for marginal value functions
+• vf: Initial guess for marginal value functions (ValueFunctions struct)

-• net_income: incomes, output of functions from the IncomesETC module
+• net_income: Net incomes, output of functions from the IncomesETC module

-• eff_int: effective interest rate, output of functions from the IncomesETC module
+• eff_int: Effective interest rates, output of functions from the IncomesETC module

 Returns